-Additionally, a new Oracle specific file oranfstab can be added to either /var/opt/oracle or to \$ORACLE_HOME/dbs.
-When oranfstab is placed in \$ORACLE_HOME/dbs, its entries are specific to a single database.
-However, when oranfstab is placed in /var/opt/oracle, then it is global to all Oracle databases, and hence can contain mount points for all Oracle databases.
+Additionally, a new Oracle specific file oranfstab can be added to either /etc or to \$ORACLE\HOME/dbs.
+When oranfstab is placed in \$ORACLE\HOME/dbs, its entries are specific to a single database.
+However, when oranfstab is placed in /etc, then it is global to all Oracle databases, and hence can contain mount points for all Oracle databases.